 ENVIRONMENTAL, SOCIAL, GOVERNANCE CONSIDERATIONS

-For more information on the Rating Committee decision, please see the Scorecard Indicators and Building Block Assessments. https://www.dbrsmorningstar.com/research/403026.
+For more information on the Rating Committee decision, please see the Scorecard Indicators and Building Block Assessments: https://www.dbrsmorningstar.com/research/420956/.

 EURO AREA RISK CATEGORY: LOW

-The principal methodology is the Global Methodology for Rating Sovereign Governments, https://www.dbrsmorningstar.com/research/401817/global-methodology-for-rating-sovereign-governments (August 29, 2022).
-Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings, https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings (May 17, 2022).
+The principal methodology is the Global Methodology for Rating Sovereign Governments (29 August 2022) https://www.dbrsmorningstar.com/research/401817/global-methodology-for-rating-sovereign-governments.
+In addition DBRS Morningstar uses the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings https://www.dbrsmorningstar.com/research/416784/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings. in its consideration of ESG factors.

-The sources of information used for this rating include the Ministry of Finance (Autumn Economic Survey, September 2022; Press Release - Supplementary budget proposal to secure the effective functioning of the electricity market, September 5, 2022), Bank of Finland (Bulletin 2, July 2022; Bulletin 1, May 2022), Central Government Debt Management Office, Statistics Finland (Exceptional Revision in the Financial Accounts Statistics, June 2022), European Commission, European Banking Authority, Finnish Financial Supervisory Authority (Press Release — Press Conference March 15, 2022), Ministry of Social Affairs and Health (Health and Social Services Reform), Ministry of the Environment (Press Release - March 3, 2022), The Social Progress Imperative (2021 Social Progress Index), European Central Bank, Statistical Office of the European Communities, Bank of International Settlements, Organisation for Economic Co-operation and Development, IMF, World Bank, and Haver Analytics.
-DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.
+The sources of information used for these credit ratings include Ministry of Finance (Spring Economic Survey, June 2023; Government Programme - A strong and committed Finland, June 2023; Press Release - Ministry of Finance publishes position on spending limits decision for 2024–2027, August 2023), Bank of Finland (Financial stability assessment– June 2023), Central Government Debt Management Office, Statistics Finland, European Commission, EBA, The Social Progress Imperative (2022 Social Progress Index), European Central Bank, Statistical Office of the European Communities, Bank of International Settlements, Organisation for Economic Co-operation and Development, IMF (2022 Article IV Consultation-Press Release; Staff Report; and Statement by the Executive Director for Finland, January 2023), World Bank, and Haver Analytics.
+DBRS Morningstar considers the information available to it for the purposes of providing these credit ratings to be of satisfactory quality.

 With Rated Entity or Related Third Party Participation: YES